luau-lang/site/_posts/2025-12-19-luau-recap-runtime-2025.md

 ## Community

-A big thank you goes to our [open source community](https://github.com/luau-lang/luau) for their contributions over the year.
+A big thank you goes to our [open source community](https://github.com/luau-lang/luau) for their contributions over the last year.
-Some of the improvements that we have mention come directly from your PRs or your feedback!
+Some of the improvements that we have mentioned come directly from your PRs or your feedback!